How a "side project" helped fast-track my promotion at Amazon

 Hello friends,

-In 2016, I was working in a team that provides the A/B testing tools for all the teams in retail.
+In 2016, I worked with a team that provided A/B testing tools for all retail teams.
 My main responsibility was to help other teams analyze their results and advise them on product decisions.
 It was a fun job as I got to see how teams change the colors of buttons, messages of Prime deals, and different layouts of the pages, and it really opened my eyes to marketing and consumer experiences.

 Part of my job was consulting.
 We host office hours to answer questions from our users - software engineers, product managers, and other data scientists at Amazon.
 I noticed that they often ask similar questions and even want to test similar features.
 However, because the users come from different teams, they don't know what each other is testing, and it's hard for them to learn the lessons to gain new perspectives and avoid the same mistakes.